Snisen-dev/devops24/examinations/03/README.md

 playbook remove the exact same software we previously installed.
 Call the created playbook `03-uninstall-software.yml`.

+Answer: With the help of state:absent instead of state present

 ## BONUS QUESTION

 What happens when you run `ansible-playbook` with different options?

+Answer:!

 Explain what each of these options do:
 * --verbose, -vv, -vvv, -vvvv